The following summarises the World Fintech Report 2017, published by Capgemini in Q2, 2017.

 Progress on innovation slow for traditional firms, despite high confidence

-With regards to the progress on their innovation for traditional firms, the statistics and the graph below provide an understanding from the point of view of traditional firms’ executives.
+With regards to the progress on their innovation for traditional firms, the statistics and the graph from the World Fintech report below provide an understanding from the point of view of traditional firms’ executives.

 - 44% of executives are very confident they have the right strategy in place to address Fintechs